securefederatedai/openfl/docs/get_started/installation.rst

 Installation
 =====================

-Depending on how you want to set up |productName|, choose one of the following installation procedure.
+Depending on how you want to set up OpenFL, choose one of the following installation procedure.

 .. _install_package: